The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Baltimore, MD

 English

-Eric Blum is a Gastroenterologist in Baltimore, Maryland.
+Eric Blum is a Gastroenterologist practicing medicine in Baltimore, Maryland.
 Dr. Blum is rated as an Advanced provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Diverticular Disease, Familial Adenomatous Polyposis, Viral Gastroenteritis, Colonoscopy, and Endoscopy.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Diverticular Disease, Familial Adenomatous Polyposis, Viral Gastroenteritis, Colonoscopy, and Endoscopy.
+Dr. Blum is board certified in American Board Of Internal Medicine.

 Advanced in Familial Adenomatous Polyposis